 - Add moisture to the air

 - Are typically used to combat dry air in the winter months

 There are two types of humidifiers: cool mist and warm mist.
 Cool mist humidifiers use a cooling system to evaporate water and push it into the air.
-Warm mist humidifiers boil water to release steam into the air.
+Warm mist humidifiers use a heating system to boil water and to release steam into the air.
 Cool mist humidifiers are recommended for use around children and pets, because they don’t used hot water, so there’s lower risk of injury.
 On the whole, humidifiers require slightly more upkeep than dehumidifiers, because their water reservoirs can grow mold or mildew if not cleaned and dried properly between uses.
 You can call this top ranking AC Repair in Stillwater if you need repairs.